txt/se16/project/_etc/README.md

 - Implement those two or three different ways;
 - Make a case that one of those ways should be adopted.

+(Note that variants of this scenario are quite common.
+E.g. for years, Microsoft eschewed software estimation methods in favor of _feature maturity_ methods; e.g. programmers only got bonuses/programmers if their proposed new features end up in the customer's build.)

 # Why This Project?